miccaelaa/Analyze-Data-with-Python/README.md

 2. A user adds a t-shirt to their cart
 3. A user clicks “checkout”
 4. A user actually purchases a t-shirt

+## Statistics for Data Analysis

+#### 07.Variance in Weather

+You’re planning a trip to London and want to get a sense of the best time of the year to visit.
+Luckily, you got your hands on a dataset from 2015 that contains over 39,000 data points about weather conditions in London.
+Surely, with this much information, you can discover something useful about when to make your trip!

+In this project, the data is stored in a Pandas DataFrame.